alexb-hash/Locked_in_Legends/README.md

 # What is Studly?

-Studly is an AI-powered learning platform that transforms study materials and images of choice into bitesized educational episode with quizzes, flashcard and an xp and leaderboard system.
+Studly is an AI-powered learning platform that transforms study materials and images of choice into bitesized educational episode with quizzes, flashcards and an xp and leaderboard system.

 # Vision